Chalarangelo/30-seconds-of-code/snippets/group_by.md

 ---
 title: group_by
-tags: list,object,intermediate
+tags: list,dictionary,intermediate
 ---

 Groups the elements of a list based on the given function.

-Use `map()` and `fn` to map the values of the list to the keys of an object.
+Use `map()` and `fn` to map the values of the list to the keys of a dictionary.
 Use list comprehension to map each element to the appropriate `key`.

 ```py